pavelhoral/wrensec-docs/Java-Style-Guide.md

  *     A description of the first parameter, which may indicate
  *     whether or not the parameter can be {@code null}.
  * @param p2
- *     A description of the first parameter, which may indicate
+ *     A description of the second parameter, which may indicate
  *     whether or not the parameter can be {@code null}.
  *
  * @return